nextflow-io/nextflow/docs/dsl2.rst

 .. note:: The ``publish`` clause is only allowed in a *implicit workflow* definition.

-The ``publish`` clause works in similar manner to the process :ref:`process-publishDir` directive, however the former allow you to specify a different target directory for each published channel.
+The ``publish`` clause works in similar manner to the process :ref:`process-publishDir` directive, however the former allows you to specify a different target directory for each published channel.

-.. tip:: In the ``publish`` clause can be specified the same options as for the :ref:`process-publishDir` directive i.e. ``mode``, ``overwrite``, ``enabled``, etc.
+.. tip:: In the ``publish`` clause, the same options as for the :ref:`process-publishDir` directive can be specified i.e. ``mode``, ``overwrite``, ``enabled``, etc.

 Workflow composition
 --------------------

-Workflow defined in your script or import by a module inclusion can be invoked and composed as any other process in your application.
+Workflows defined in your script or imported by a module inclusion can be invoked and composed as any other process in your application.

 ::